MFM-347/Json-vEdit/README.md

-# RepoLate
+# JSON VisualEdit

-GitHub **Repository Template** for my future projects
+A user-friendly JSON visualization and editing tool that allows you to upload, view, edit, and export JSON data.

 ## Contributing

 We welcome contributions!
-Please check the [CONTRIBUTING.md](https://github.com/MFM-347/RepoLate/blob/main/CONTRIBUTING.md) for guidelines.
+Please check the [CONTRIBUTING.md](https://github.com/MFM-347/JSON-VisualEdit/blob/main/CONTRIBUTING.md) for guidelines.

 ## Credits